luapower/bundle/bundle.md

 rebundling needed.
 External modules always take precedence over embedded ones, allowing partial upgrades to the original executable without the need for a rebuild.
-Finally, one of the modules (embedded or not) can be specified to run instead of the usual command line, effectively enabling single-executable app deployment for pure Lua apps with no glue C code needed.
+Finally, one of the modules (embedded or not) can be specified to run instead of the usual REPL, effectively enabling single-executable app deployment for pure Lua apps with no glue C code needed.

 ### Components

 #### .mgit/bundle.sh

-The bundler script (see below): compiles and links modules to create a fat executable.
+The bundler script: compiles and links modules to create a fat executable.

+> The reason the script is hidden inside the .mgit dir is to allow you to use the same command `mgit bundle` on all platforms.
+In particular, mgit will drive the script using Git bash on Windows, if git is in your PATH.
+You can run the script directly without mgit of course but always run it from the root directory like this: `.mgit/bundle.sh` or move it there.

 #### csrc/bundle/luajit.c